sunSeekingGoth/MakeSenseWithObsidian/Tutorial/05_Process.md

 ---
 # Dataview
 Dataview is a plugin that allows you to see different parts of your notes based on the meta-data and tags allocated to them.
-It does this by asking your vault for certain info
+It does this by asking your vault for certain info.

+Defining your queries will help you articulate the question that you want to ask about your own knowledge base which will inform what kinda of connections you want to synthesise.

 ---